virgili0/Virgilio/Topics/python-fundamentals.md

 **Note:**

-In many Internet guides you will find the programming language [**R**](https://www.r-project.org/) recommended for Data Science.
+In many Internet guides, you will find the programming language [**R**](https://www.r-project.org/) recommended for Data Science.

-R is a purely statistical programming language (not general purpose / scripting like Python).
+R is a purely statistical programming language (not general purpose/scripting like Python).

 Now, the opinion shared by Virgilio's collaborators is as follows: